lundgren87/argodsm/docs/advanced.md

 ## Virtual Memory Management

-To manage the virtual address space for ArgoDSM applications we acquire large amounts of virtual memory.
+To manage the virtual address space for ArgoDSM applications, we acquire large amounts of virtual memory.
 There are currently three ways to acquire the underlying memory for ArgoDSM, and exactly one must be selected at compile time:

 1. POSIX shared memory objects (`-DARGO_VM_SHM`)
 2. `memfd_create` syscall      (`-DARGO_VM_MEMFD`)
 3. anonymous remappable memory (`-DARGO_VM_ANONYMOUS`)

 Each version has its own downsides:
 1. POSIX shared memory objects are size-limited and require `/dev/shm` support.
 2. `memfd_create` requires Linux kernel version of 3.17+ and memory overcommit.
-3. anonymous remappable memory has a runtime overhead and relies on kernel functionality that is deprecated since Linux version 3.16.
+3. anonymous remappable memory has a runtime overhead, and relies on kernel functionality that is deprecated since Linux version 3.16.

 For now, the default is to use POSIX shared memory objects.

-## Data allocation policies
+## Data Allocation Policies

 ArgoDSM has a variety of page placement policies to choose from, in order to distribute the globally allocated data across the different nodes of a cluster